≡ Menu

 The operating income or earnings before interest and tax (EBIT) is one of the required variables in the measurement of ROTA as discussed in the above equation.

-In short, Tesla has been making money from an operational perspective since the beginning of 2020 according to the plot above.
+As of fiscal year 2023, Tesla’s operating income reached $8.9 billion versus $13.7 billion the previous year, a record figure since 2015.
+In short, Tesla has been making profit from an operational perspective since the beginning of 2020 according to the plot above.

 Keep in mind that the operating income has yet to take into account other costs of doing business, including interest expenses and taxes.